istio/istio.io/content/en/docs/ops/diagnostic-tools/controlz/index.md

 of a running component.
 Components open a port which can be used from a web browser to get an interactive view into the state of the component, or via REST for access and control from external tools.

 Istiod implement the ControlZ functionality.
-When the component start, a message is logged indicating the IP address and port to connect to in order to interact with ControlZ.
+When it starts, a message is logged indicating the IP address and port to connect to in order to interact with ControlZ.

 {{< text plain >}}